Heterobasidion occidentale: Taxonomy

-The fruit bodies (basidiocarps) of H. occidentale are its most identifying feature.
-It is a small shelf or "conk" with an irregular edge with white spore tubes on the underneath.
-The basidiocarp is perennial and the top layer will form layering edges that are dark yellow to brown.
-Basidiocarps tend to form near the forest floor of affected trees and may be hidden in the forest duff.
+Description

+The cap is usually wider (and commonly taller) than its depth from the wood.
+It is 2-15 cm wide, sometimes fuzzy when young and knobby when old.
+The upper surface of the small shelf or "conk" is dark brown to black, and the margin has an irregular edge.
+The larger base is covered with white spore tubes.
+The flesh is whitish and displays annual tube layers.

 Identification in affected wood, known as white pocket rot, includes symptoms in the form of dark discolouration around the heartwood near the base.
 Heavily diseased wood will be soft, stringy, and fibrous that may contain black specks parallel to the grain.
 Quick identification of affected wood can be done by wrapping suspect wood in damp paper towels and left for 5–6 days for the tell-tale formation of the conidial anamorph, Spiniger meineckellus.
 The basidiospores are spherical to ellipsoid, distinctive of the family Bondarzewiaceae.

+Similar species

 Distinction from H. irregulare is difficult as both share similar morphologies, distribution, and host range.
 In stands were both species are endemic, differentiation by hosts is unreliable due to shared host species and the potential spread from root contacts from other host species.
 Identification using genetic methods is the most accurate method for differentiation.
 Morphologically differentiation is most reliably made through pore density of the basidiocarps as H. irregulare has a lower density than H. occidentale with more oblong and larger pores.
 The discovery of first generation hybrids in Montana could further confuse the speciation.

-Life Cycle
+Additionally, Phellinus species grow higher on the trees and have brownish flesh.